 Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

-Now, we have successfully created a Github OAuth application and got the Github Client ID and secrets for our further process.
+We have successfully created a Github OAuth application and got the Github Client ID and secrets for our further process.

 Configuring Environment Variables